-Sales of our products to customers outside North America have accounted for a significant part of our revenues.
-Our international sales as a percentage of our revenues were 66%, 67% and 77% for fiscal 2017, 2016 and 2015, respectively.
-Additionally, certain of our South Korean customers purchase through their North American subsidiaries.
-In the future, we expect international sales, particularly in Japan, South Korea and Taiwan, to continue to account for a significant percentage of our revenues.
-Accordingly, we will be subject to risks and challenges that we would not otherwise face if we conducted our business solely in North America.
+Sales of our products to customers outside of the United States represent a significant part of our past and anticipated revenues.
+Our international sales as a percentage of our revenues were 75%, 66% and 67% for fiscal 2018, 2017 and 2016, respectively.
+Certain of our non-U.S. based customers also purchase through their subsidiaries in the United States.
+In the future, we expect international sales, to continue to account for a significant percentage of our revenues.
+Accordingly, we will be subject to risks and challenges that we would not otherwise face if we conducted our business solely in the United States.